Why Chesapeake Energy Corporation [CHK] Should Be On Your Radar Moving Forward

-Chesapeake Energy Corporation [CHK] is following upward trend in the market concluded with the last trading session.
-The shares of the Basic Materials sector company has a current value of $0.19 after CHK shares went up by 11.52% during the last trading session.
-One of the reasons why Basic Materials stocks may go bullish is increased momentum in the press.
+Chesapeake Energy Corporation [CHK] is following downward trend in the market concluded with the last trading session.
+The shares of the Basic Materials sector company has a current value of $0.14 after CHK shares went down by -12.31% during the last trading session.
+One of the reasons why Basic Materials stocks may go bearish is decreased momentum in the press.

 Chesapeake Energy Corporation [NYSE:CHK]: Analyst Rating and Earnings